Zenlytic/zenlytic-docs/docs/6_connecting_with_python/4_querying/1_data_model.md

 # Exploring the Data model

-There are several options in Metrics Layer for exploring a data model.
+There are several options in python for exploring a data model.
 Here are some examples of their usage:

 ### Explores

 When listing explores, the default is to return a list of `Explore` [objects](../6_project/3_explore.md).
 If you're not very familiar with the concept of an explore, it is essentially a grouping of tables that can be joined together.
-More information is available in Looker's [docs](https://docs.looker.com/reference/explore-params/explore).
+More information is available in the [explore section](../../4_data_modeling/4_explore.md) of the docs

 ```
 from metrics_layer import MetricsLayerConnection

-conn = MetricsLayerConnection("demo_connection")
+conn = MetricsLayerConnection()

 # Lists of *all* the explores in your data model
 explores = conn.list_explores()